Chart Color Schemes

 Manor Lakes - Quandong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Manor Lakes - Quandong's dwellings, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Manor Lakes - Quandong stood at 6.4%, with mortgaged dwellings at 66.4% and rented ones at 27.3%.
+Manor Lakes - Quandong's dwelling structure, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
+Home ownership in Manor Lakes - Quandong was at 6.4%, with mortgaged dwellings at 66.4% and rented ones at 27.3%.
 The median monthly mortgage repayment was $1,930, exceeding Melbourne metro's average of $1,924.
-The median weekly rent figure was recorded at $361, compared to Melbourne metro's $370.
+The median weekly rent figure in the area was $361, compared to Melbourne metro's $370.
 Nationally, Manor Lakes - Quandong's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing